akt00/mask-rcnn/README.md

 - Torchvision
 - pycocotools
 - PyYAML
-# How to train the custom model
+# How to train and evaluate the custom model
 ### 1. Prepare the custom dataset in MS COCO format
+or download the MS COCO dataset from [kaggle](https://www.kaggle.com/datasets/awsaf49/coco-2017-dataset)
 ```rb
 |
 |_dataset